GulamJilani5/springboot/spring-framework/springframework-concepts_4.md

 # ⏺️ @Async

+- Very much same to Javascript's async/await.
+- It is spring AOP and only works when called form the another class not within the class.
 - @Async = Proxy + TaskExecutor + Thread Management

 - How `@Async` Works Internally in Spring Boot